imry-ziv/redhat-rag-architecture/README.md

 ## Container Orchestration and Deployment

-Orchestrate the above containers with OpenShift (of course…):
+Orchestrate the above containers with OpenShift:

 - Pods and services: Each component runs in an OpenShift pod. the services expose stable endpoints and routes expose API externally.

-- Persistance: use Persistent Volumes for BM25 indices and metadata DB to survive restarts.
+- Use Persistent Volumes for BM25 indices and metadata DB to survive restarts (persistance)

 - Scaling and health: use Horizontal Pod Autoscaler for API, workers, reranker, do liveness/readiness probes to ensure self-healing.
+  - Autoscaling triggers: We were asked to scale, so let API pods scale based on query rate or CPU/memory usage.
+Let ingestion workers scale based on backlog of new documents or embeddings.
+Let reranker pods scale based on number of candidate passages to score.

-- Config and secrets: ConfigMaps for config, Secrets for credentials (LLM keys, GitHub/Slack tokens).
+- Config and secrets: use ConfigMaps for config, Secrets for credentials (LLM keys,GH/Slack tokens).

 - FINAL WORKFLOW: API receives query → router → retrieval planner → executor → reranker → final LLM → response.
+-
-Ingestion workers keep vector store, BM25, and metadata DB up to date.
+- Ingestion workers keep vector store, BM25, and metadata DB up to date (see "When are vector store and BM25 index updated?" above)|

+## Monitoring

+Here are KPIs I would monitor to ensure the RAG system is reliable, responsive, and provides high-quality answers (according to the correct question type, querying the correct source, etc.).

+### System performance

+- Retrieval accuracy = % of the top-k passages retrieved by semantic vector store search and BM25 that contain relevant content.
+- Routing correctness = how many of queries are correctly labeled by intent classifier (factual, status check, synthesis)
+- Data freshness = average age of latest vector store \ BM25 chunks over time.
+This can also "quantify" drift
+- Error / failure rate = errors like API errors, retreival failures, LLM generation errors (could be redundant if we have pod health, but this is not pod-specific but the general error rate of the system)
+### Answer quality

+- Hallucination rate = fraction of responses with unsupported facts, incorrect sources or references, etc.
+- Coverage of evidence = % answers linked to at least one passage from some source (the more the model provides responses that are not based on the retrieved chunks, the worse this metric is)

+### "Operational" stuff
+- CPU, memory, GPU utilization per pod: API, ingestion workers, reranking, synthesis LLM..
+- Pod health - how many crashes/restarts..
+- Throughput and latency - average query processing time, RPS / QPS, TTFB..

+Logging of metrics can be done via an OpenShift monitoring dashboard.

+Some of these metrics require human labeling (retrieval accuracy, routing correctness, hallucination rate...).
+However, practically it would be better to approximate:
+- Use human review only for a subsample of queries (query periodically)
+- Create synthetic benchmarks (evaluation set) with known answers.
+- Use usage signals from users (clicks, feedback, how long to next query) as proxy for relevance.

+## CI / CD

+I already described the flow throughout the explanation of the architecture above, but here's a diagram (thanks to ChatGPT):
+                 ┌────────────────────────┐
+                 │   New Data Sources     │
+                 │                        │
+                 │ Slack Messages         │
+                 │ GitHub Data     │
+                 │ Markdown Docs          │
+                 └─────────┬──────────────┘
+                           │
+                           ▼
+                 ┌────────────────────────┐
+                 │   Event Detection /    │
+                 │   Polling / Webhooks   │
+                 └─────────┬──────────────┘
+                           │
+                           ▼
+                 ┌────────────────────────┐
+                 │  Ingestion Worker(s)   │
+                 │  (Containerized Pods!)  │
+                 └─────────┬──────────────┘
+                           │
+           ┌───────────────┼─────────────────┐
+           ▼               ▼                 ▼
+ ┌────────────────┐ ┌─────────────────┐ ┌─────────────────────┐
+ │ Preprocess &   │ │ Vectorization / │ │ Update Metadata DB  │
+ │ Chunk Text     │ │ Embedding       │ │ (timestamps, IDs,   │
+ │ (Slack/GH/Docs)│ │ Generation      │ │ source paths)       │
+ └───────────────┘ └───────────────┬─┘ └─────────────────────┘
+                                    │
+                                    ▼
+                         ┌─────────────────────┐
+                         │ Update Vector Store │
+                         │ (semantic embeddings)│
+                         └─────────────────────┘
+                                    │
+                                    ▼
+                         ┌─────────────────────┐
+                         │ Update BM25 Index   │
+                         │ (inverted index)    │
+                         └─────────────────────┘
+                                    │
+                                    ▼
+                         ┌─────────────────────┐
+                         │  Validation / QA    │
+                         │  (counts, sample    │
+                         │  queries, metadata) │
+                         └─────────────────────┘